Zijinhui/config-remote-repo/README.md

 # config-remote-repo

-## This is a config-remote-repo for zi-config-refresh application.
+## This is a config-remote-repo for spring-cloud-IMS application.